Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-1/readme.md

 ### Code Correctness ###

-Your code is as correct as what the Github PR tests prove, and looks for the double green check marks.
-It means the PR is good enough for submission.
-(Always look for additional improvement if time allows)
+Your code is as correct as what the Github PR tests prove, and looks for the double green check marks as below in PR grader bot result.
+It means the PR is good enough for submission, but it doesn't mean there's no more room to improve.

 <img width="934" alt="image" src="https://user-images.githubusercontent.com/252020/159424802-1b72dcc2-6c7a-4d16-9fbc-c9ad6dcf98df.png">